skawa187/memorize/README.md

-Create two files (secrets) in the `./django-app/` directory with your custom values:
+Create two files (secrets) in the root directory with your custom values:

 - django_key_dev
 ```